sergds/d1-riscv-arch-image-builder/README.md

 # Image Builder for Archlinux on an Allwinner D1 / Sipeed Lichee RV
-These scripts compile, copy, bake unpack and flash a [ready](https://wiki.archlinux.org/title/installation_guide#Configure_the_system) to use RISC-V Archlinux.
+These scripts compile, copy, bake, unpack and flash a [ready](https://wiki.archlinux.org/title/installation_guide#Configure_the_system) to use RISC-V Archlinux.
 *With "ready to use" i mean that it boots, you still need to configure everything!*

 Special thanks to **smaeul** for all their work!